Myth-OS/MythOS-Documentation/Declarations.md

 ## Vision

-Be a widely recognized phenomena of extraordinary collective inspiration.
+Be a widely recognized phenomena of collective inspiration.

 ## Mission